UW-Madison-DSI/Open-Source-Exploration/README.md

 ## Installation

-Before running the scripts in this project, you will need to configure the database and access tokens, as described [here](INSTALL.md).
+Before running the scripts in this project, you will need to create a database to store the data as described [here](INSTALL.md).

+## Configuration

+Before running the scripts in this project, you will need to configure your code to use GitHub / GitLab access tokens [here](CONFIGURE.md).

 ## Running